Jaxelr/VueSimpleTemplate/Readme.md

 This template was created to interact with a vue.js project inside an asp.net core app using the [Spa Services](https://github.com/aspnet/AspNetCore/tree/7269dbb73f4aa0ebf5ebb8bc07a076ee181851be/src/Middleware/SpaServices) library.
 It aims to be minimalistic with its approach.
 It also favors Vue's single file component over Typescript, since one of the efforts is to minimize friction when transitioning from a vue-cli project into this template.

-This template targets netcore 3.1.
+This template targets net 5.0

 ## Builds